xbeaulac/starter/README.md

 NEXT_PUBLIC_CLERK_SIGN_UP_URL=/sign-up
 ```

-6. Create a `.env.development.local` file in the root of the project
+5. Create a `.env.development.local` file in the root of the project
 ```dotenv
 DATABASE_URL="postgresql://postgres:postgres@127.0.0.1:54322/postgres"
 ```
+6. Create a Vercel project by clicking Add New... > Project > Import Git Repository

 ## Scaffolding with CRUD